Vores stæmmer er framtidsdrømme

 Fordelen ved at være ordblind

-‘The Advantages of Being Dyslexic’ is a 21-minute immersive multi-channel sound installation exhibited at Kunsthal Charlottenborg curated by Post Brothers during Afgang 2024.
+‘The Advantages of Being Dyslexic’ is a 21-minute immersive multi-channel sound installation.

 This installation takes place in a 5x5 meter green fabric room and is based on powerful and insightful stories collected from workshops and an open call in 2023, involving over 80 children, teens, and adults with dyslexia.